TheHaloEffect/PredictLifeExpectancy/README.md

 BIC: 7164.046187986783   R-Squared: 0.8372414639834214

 # Stage of Completion
 Done.
 Would like to challenge myself by running regression models on bigger datasets.
+Overall, I am happy with the results as well as the line that was plotted.

 # Screenshots